If you are looking for an easy-to-use and versatile barbeque grill, the consideration comes to pellet grill vs gas grill.

 This post breaks down the differences between the pellet grill and the gas grill.
 I will examine each based on the health benefits, ease of use, the difference in purchasing, cost of fuel, and eco-friendliness.

 Type of Fuel Used

-The main difference between the two-barbeque grills is the fuel used to burn your food.
+The main difference between the two barbeque grills is the fuel used to cook your food.
 The pellet grill uses wood pellets made of compressed sawdust.
 These pellets are made of various wood types, allowing you to choose the appropriate smoke flavor.

 Cost Of Operating

 Whether you are looking for commercial use or residential use barbeque, the cost of running is often a consideration for many buyers.

 It might help to know that buying pellets is cheaper than refilling the propane tank.
 A Michigan State University report indicates that propane is more than 26% more expensive than non-subsidized wood pellets.

 For a distinct smoky flavor, choose the pellet grill.
 You can read my wood pellet flavor guide for that.

 By contrast, steak barbequed on the best propane grills may not be rich in taste compared to pellet grilled steak and you might have to add some wood to it for that reason.